thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 ### Option A: Using Calamares Installer (Graphical)

+The Calamares installer simplifies the process but has limitations with advanced partitioning layouts, especially for a separate `/boot` partition combined with BTRFS subvolumes.
+If you want the most robust and flexible partitioning as outlined above (with the separate `ext4` `/boot` partition), **manual installation (Option B) is highly recommended.**

+If you proceed with Calamares, you will likely need to adjust to its supported partitioning options.
+Calamares typically expects `/boot` to be a directory on your root filesystem or to merge with `/boot/efi` for `systemd-boot`.
+For BTRFS, it often creates default `@` and `@home` subvolumes.

 1. Boot from the **NixOS 25.05 "Warbler"** installation media.
 2. Launch the Calamares installer ("Install System" icon).
 3. Follow initial setup steps (language, location, keyboard).